spine-tools/Spine-Toolbox/docs/source/setting_up.rst

       python -m ipykernel install --user --name python39 --display-name python39_spinetoolbox

-Make sure to use the ``--user`` argument to make sure that the kernel specs are discoverable by Spine Toolbox.
+Make sure to use the ``--user`` argument to in order to make the kernel specs discoverable by Spine Toolbox.

+.. important:: If you want to have access to `spinedb_api`, you need to install it manually for the Python you select here.

 .. note::
    Clicking **Make Python Kernel** button when the kernel specs have already been installed, does NOT open the